WickedFlame/Gaucho/docs/redis.md

 ## Redis
 Gaucho has a default inmemory storagem to save metrics and logs.
 The package Gaucho.Redis is used to persist the data in Redis.
-A Gaucho cluster can be setup by using the same Redis Database for each server.
+A Gaucho cluster can be setup by using the same Redis Database for all servers that create the cluster.

 Installation
 ---